By Dawn Sandalcidi, PT, RCMT, BCB-PMD

 If any of these are a concern it is beneficial to speak with your health care provider for further investigation.

-In addition to the suggestions on this handout, you may also want to speak to your physical therapist about how to use pillows and supports to allow your back and neck to be more comfortable while you sleep.
+You may want to speak to your physical therapist about how to use pillows and supports to allow your back and neck to be more comfortable while you sleep.

 Please feel free to ask your therapist if you have questions or need suggestions!